KateWilkinson/CV/README.md

 ## Kate Wilkinson

 Aspiring web developer.
 Passionate about solving tricky problems, good design and making stuff work.
-Left a successful career in book publishing to pursue dream of working in a properly creative environment where I'm learning every day.
-Convinced that a career in coding will meet these criteria having completed an intensive web development course at Makers Academy where I was building something new and different every week and repeatedly told that I will never be able to learn all there is to know about code.
+Left a successful career in book publishing to pursue dream of working in a properly creative industry where I'm learning every day.
+Now convinced that a career in coding will meet these criteria having completed an intensive web development course at Makers Academy, where I built something different every week and was told repeatedly told that I'll never be able to learn all there is to know about code!
+Looking for a development role where I can craft code that's clean, functional and beautiful, in an environment that encourages learning, communication and creativity.

 ## Skills